ooples/pine_script_docs/source/Debugging.rst

 .. image:: images/Debugging-DebuggingFromInsideForLoops-2.png

+Note that:

-The scale in the preceeding screenshot has been manually expanded to show more detail by clicking and dragging the scale area.
+- The scale in the preceeding screenshot has been manually expanded to show more detail by clicking and dragging the scale area.
+- We have used the ``max_lines_count = 500, max_labels_count = 500`` in our ``study()`` declaration statement to display the maximum number of lines and labels.